Unit 11.4B · Term 4

 Ignoring Exit Strategy

 Students (and companies) forget to plan for leaving a cloud provider.
 Vendor lock-in can make migration extremely expensive and time-consuming.
+You must always plan how to retrieve your data.

 Tasks